mormor-karl/mormor-karl.github.io/_pages/publications.md

 * **Maria Irena Szawerna**,  Simon Dobnik, Ricardo Muñoz Sánchez, Elena Volodina.
 (3. March, 2025) The Devil’s in the Details: the Detailedness of Classes Influences Personal Information Detection and Labeling.
 NoDaLiDa/Baltic-HLT 2025, Tallinn, Estonia.

 * **Nikolai Ilinykh, Maria Irena Szawerna**.
-(2. March) “I Need More Context and an English Translation”: Analysing How LLMs Identify Personal Information in Komi, Polish, and English.
+(2. March, 2025) “I Need More Context and an English Translation”: Analysing How LLMs Identify Personal Information in Komi, Polish, and English.
 A poster at RESOURCEFUL 2025 @ NoDaLiDa/Baltic-HLT 2025, Tallinn, Estonia.

 **2024**